twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 ### Sanity check

 Let's not be hypnotized by fancy equations, and check our experience and intuitions.
 Is this story actually plausible?
 Over the last decade or so, the company I work for grew from dozens to thousands of engineers.
 If tomorrow they decided to fire all the engineers except for me, this would eliminate contention costs and coherence costs.
 I wouldn't have to contend with anybody for the QA environment.
 I wouldn't need to communicate with anybody, either.
 Would I suddenly be able to ship my assigned feature as fast as I could have back in 2012?
-If Hale is right, and it's really about contention costs and coherence costs, then yes.
+If Hale is right, and it's really about contention costs and coherence costs, then I should.

 It would be nice to clear my calendar a bit.
 And it would be nice not to risk merge conflicts or code review disputes.
 But will this change the game?
 No.